Muirey03/libimagepicker/README.md

 ### Accessing images from your Tweak.xm:

+#### IF YOU HAVE allowsVideos ENABLED, SKIP TO "Accessing Videos from your Tweak.xm"

 Images are stored in your defaults plist as NSData.
 You can access this data in exactly the same way you would with any other value stored in a plist.
 Once you've got the image as data, you can convert it to a UIImage either by using `[UIImage imageWithData:data]` or by using `LIPParseImage(data)`.

 #### Example: